Jason Heyward Preview, Player Props: Dodgers vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is first in the league with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the Braves has a collective 9.6 K/9, the first-best in the league.

-- The Braves have a 3.82 team ERA that ranks third across all MLB pitching staffs.
+- The Braves have a 3.80 team ERA that ranks third across all league pitching staffs.

-- Braves pitchers combine to allow the second-fewest home runs in baseball (141 total, 1.1 per game).
+- Braves pitchers combine to allow 141 home runs (one per game), the second-fewest in baseball.

-- The right-hander's last appearance came on Tuesday against the Colorado Rockies, when he went six innings, surrendering four earned runs while giving up eight hits.
+- The righty's most recent time out was on Wednesday against the Colorado Rockies, when he tossed six innings, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.